banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric assesses the level of detail and elaboration in your written dream capture, beyond just sensory details.
+Assesses the level of detail and elaboration in your written dream capture, beyond just sensory details.

 **Detailed description:**